-Although the process of solution mining of carnallite deposits has been undertaken outside North America, the scale of those projects are not as large as the solution mining process planned for the Wynyard Carnallite Project.
+Although the process of solution mining of carnallite deposits has been undertaken outside North America, the scale of those projects are not as large as the solution mining process planned for the Wynyard Potash Project.
 Solution mining of carnallite deposits in Saskatchewan has not been previously undertaken at a commercial scale and there can be no assurance that the Company's process will be economically viable.
 The failure of the Company's process of solution mining of carnallite deposits to be economically viable will have a material adverse effect on the Company's business, financial condition and results of operations.

-The Company will require approvals, licences and permits, that it currently does not have, in order to commence operations, and for its current exploration and development activities
+The Company will require approvals, licences and permits, that it currently does not have, in order to commence operations, and for its current exploration and development activities mining operations, as well as exploration and development at the Wynyard Potash Project or otherwise on the Karnalyte Property.

 The future mining operations of the Company will require approvals, licences, and permits from various governmental authorities that the Company does not currently have.
-There can be no assurance that the Company will be able to obtain all necessary licences and permits that may be required to carry out future mining operations, as well as exploration and development at the Wynyard Carnallite Project or otherwise on the Karnalyte Property.
+There can be no assurance that the Company will be able to obtain all necessary licences and permits that may be required to carry out future

-To the extent such approvals, licences, and permits are required and not obtained, the Company may be curtailed or prohibited from proceeding with planned exploration, development or operation of the Karnalyte Property and the Wynyard Carnallite Project.
+To the extent such approvals, licences, and permits are required and not obtained, the Company may be curtailed or prohibited from proceeding with planned exploration, development or operation of the Karnalyte Property and the Wynyard Potash Project.
 Failure to comply with applicable laws, regulations and permitting requirements may result in enforcement actions thereunder, including orders issued by regulatory or judicial authorities causing operations to cease or be curtailed and may include corrective measures requiring capital expenditures, installation of additional equipment, or remedial actions.
 Parties engaged in mining operations, and parties that were engaged in operations in the past, may be required to compensate those suffering loss or damage by reason of such mining activities and may have civil or criminal fines or penalties imposed for violations of applicable laws or regulations.